solid/authorization-panel/proposals/acp/index.md

 ### Using Rules

 *   A rule simply lists a number of agents and groups.
-In future rules can be extended to provide more capability.
+In the future, rules can be extended to provide more capability.
 *   A policy can specify multiple rules to determine who gets the access defined by the policy.
-*   The rules in the policy can be combined so that
+*   The rules in the policy can be combined so that:
     *   All of the rules need to be satisfied (the user needs to be in all the rules)
     *   Any of the rules need to be satisfied (the user needs to be in at least one rule)
     *   None of the rules can be satisfied (the user cannot be in any of the rules)